-\\ Free disk space is required to save the temporary recording file and the output video.
+^{} Additional disk space is required for creating the recording file and converting it to other formats.
 The required amount of disk space will depend on the resolution, format, and length of your videos.

 Codec activation

 Some video and audio codecs are patented by other companies, and it is required that new users activate the codecs they use to comply with patent law.